Bookworm-project/BookwormDB/README.md

 Releases
 ---------------------

 The "master" branch is under continuous development: it's likely to be faster and incorporate the latest bugfixes, but will also tend to incorporate the latest bugs.
-The most recent tagged version (currently 0.3 alpha) may be a good replacement.
+The most recent tagged version (currently 0.3.1) may be a good replacement.

 ## Related projects